caiocvelasco/project02-docker-dbt-migration-medallion-kimball-postgres/README.md

   * `models/` folder:
     * Contains the dbt models (i.e., SQL scripts or *.sql files) for each layer (bronze, silver, gold) as separate subdirectories.
     * For each layer (e.g.: `models/bronze`) there is a `properties.yml` file.
 This file is where you specify data columns, tests, and any other property you want to ensure at each table in the schema.
     * `models/sources.yml`: Sources make it possible to name and describe the data loaded into your warehouse by your Extract-Load tool, i.e., the data from the CSV that was ingested into the RAW schema in PostgreSQL.
 When referencing these "source" tables in the dbt models, make sure to use the `{{ source('source_name','table_name') }}` jinja.
-# Here, you declare the tables you want as sources in dbt.
   * `macro/` folder:
     * Here you create macros to use in your project.
     * An example is the `macro/tests/date_format.sql`.
 I created this macro in a `test/` folder to ensure that the date columns have a date format.